shantanu5092/Implement-and-Analyze-different-types-of-64-bit-adders/README.md

 (3) Carry Selected Adder (CSA-EQG) with 4- bit groups and,

 (4) Carry Selected Adder (CSA-UEQG) with unequal-bit groups for highest speedup.

+## Overview of Adders

+* Each adder will take 1 clock to complete the calculation.
+Analysis is performed in details for timing and area.

+* Circuit Interface:

+The exact interface ports of all adder circuits must be as below:
+ op1[63:0]
+ op2[63:0]
+ sum [63:0]
+ crout
+ clock
+ reset